 The uber-eco-friendly Canopy Treehouses, located near Malanda, are specifically designed for comfort in the wilderness… well, wilderness if you’re a Real Housewife more so than Bear Grylls.
 No need for extreme survival tactics here – each treehouse, perched high in the rainforest canopy, has a fully self-contained kitchen, BBQ, spa and an emergency hammock.

 Your friendly host will make sure that you’ve got plenty of treats for when the locals stop by in the evening.
 Leave a little bit of fresh fruit on the balcony at night and you’re sure to get a visit from the friendly possums.
 Keep your bird feeder full of seeds and tropical birdlife will flutter to your treehouse like something out of Cinderella.
 Keep en eye out for the majestic Cassowary and his chicks who live in the protected rainforest on the property.

-The Tablelands also has a well-deserved reputation for both wellness and adventure, so take advantage of the Treehouse Concierge to arrange inhouse massage therapies in the privacy of your own treehouse, as well as adventures like hot air ballooning, private picnics, waterfalling around either Malanda Falls or the world’s most picturesque waterfall, Millaa Millaa (true story!) and recommended foodie trails.
+The Tablelands also has a well-deserved reputation for both wellness and adventure, so take advantage of the spa bath in the privacy of your own treehouse, as well as adventures like hot air ballooning, private picnics, waterfalling around either Malanda Falls or the world’s most picturesque waterfall, Millaa Millaa (true story!) and recommended foodie trails.

 Rose Gums Wilderness Retreat

-In the morning indulge on a breakfast hamper then head down to the learn about the most primitive species of kangaroo – the musky rat kangaroo – and birdlife at their daily Wildlife Viewing session at 8am.
+In the morning indulge on a breakfast hamper then head down to the learn about the most primitive species of kangaroo – the musky rat kangaroo – and birdlife at their daily wildlife viewing session at 8.30am.
 A wander through the walking trails might find you stumble across other unique wildlife of the area including cassowaries, tree kangaroos and platypuses.